raycast/extensions/docs/api-reference/utilities.md

 ### launchCommand

 Launches another command of the same extension.
+If the command does not exist, or if it's not enabled, an error will be thrown.
 Use this method if your command needs to open another command based on user interaction, or when an immediate background refresh should be triggered, for example when a command needs to update an associated menu-bar command.